 Dani was born and raised in the rolling farmland of Southeastern Minnesota, has lived in various parts of the Minneapolis metro area, spent 6 years as a proud resident of Madison, Wisconsin, and as of April 2018 is living out her dream of becoming an international digital nomad in Copenhagen, Denmark.

-Dani's work has been featured at ALIVE magazine, Buzzfeed, The Today Show, Lakeshore Magazine, Midwest Living, The Rising Tide Society and Our Body Book by Cameron Diaz.
+Dani's work has been featured at ALIVE magazine, Buzzfeed, The Today Show, Lakeshore Magazine, Midwest Living, The Rising Tide Society, Our Body Book by Cameron Diaz, and more.
 In 2018 she was named one of the 6 People You Should Know in Minneapolis-St.Paul.

 I asked 4 important people in my life to describe me in one word.
 Originally I just wanted these words to help guide me as I wrote my bio and site content, but thought they were fun to share.